Ryuku72/homeworkW15/README.md

 Initially Kane's role was to co-ordinate the group and provide management.
 This was achieved by using Miro and discusing with the group on how they can contribute.
 Besides this he was interested in doing some of the backend work and assisting on the front end where possible.

 ### Mitchelle
 Core allocation was Passport, Oauth and the Login Page.
-Once these portions were finished, Mitchelle was going to jump into the backend and help others finish the project.
+Once these portions were finished, Mitchelle was going to jump into the front end and help others finish the project.

 ### Roz
 Pure backend developer and was handling the database component of the assignment